 How to Reduce Your Carbon Footprint with Environmentally Friendly Toilet Paper and Hygienic Cleansing Lotion

 Rather than relying on flushable wipes (which can cause an even bigger environmental problem with sewer clogs), opt for hygienic cleansing lotion.
-A dollop of cleansing lotion can soothe the worst rectal itching caused by even the thinnest of toilet tissues.
-Hygienic cleansing lotion delivers powerful anal itching relief and helps eliminate the chafing and itching problems associated with thinner toilet papers.
-Think of it as butt cooling lotion for your bottom.
+A dollop of cleansing lotion can ease the rough surface of even the thinnest of toilet tissues.
+Hygienic cleansing lotion delivers powerful anal itch relief and helps eliminate the chafing and itching problems associated with thinner toilet papers.
+Think of it as cooling lotion for your bottom.
 It sure makes going green a lot easier, too!